jambonz/sbc-registrar/README.md

     "address": "127.0.0.1"
   },
 ```
 the `redis` object specifies the location of the redis database.
+Note that in a fully-scaled out environment with multiple SBCs there will be one centralized redis database (or cluster) that stores registrations for all SBCs.

 ##### application log level
 ```